Jacob Collins-Levy

-Jacob Collins-Levy (born 18 March 1992) is an English-Australian actor.
+Jacob Collins-Levy (born 18 March 1992) is an Australian actor.
 On television, he is known for his role in the Starz series The White Princess (2017), and the Netflix series Young Wallander (2020) and The Witcher: Blood Origin (2022).
 His films include True History of the Kelly Gang (2019).

 Early life and education

 Jacob Collins-Levy was born in Melbourne, to an Australian mother and an English father.
 He has one younger brother.

 In 2012 and 2013, he took classes at the 16th Street Actors Studio in Melbourne.

 Career

 After brief appearances in 2015, in Holding the Man and Glitch, Collins-Levy's first major appearance on the big screen came in 2016, as the heartless drug dealer 'Saul' in the film Joe Cinque's Consolation, which was selected for the 41st Toronto International Film Festival.
 Collins-Levy played Henry VII of England in the Starz television series The White Princess, set in the aftermath of the Wars of the Roses, with co-star Jodie Comer as his wife Elizabeth of York.

 In 2019, Collins-Levy appeared in Justin Kurzel's film True History of the Kelly Gang.
 He played Karl-Axel Munck in the first season of the 2020 Netflix crime drama Young Wallander, and guest starred as Lord Byron in the Doctor Who series 12 episode "The Haunting of Villa Diodati".

 In 2022, he appeared in the Netflix series The Witcher: Blood Origin where he played the villain, Eredin, in a cast which included Mirren Mack, Lenny Henry, and Michelle Yeoh.
 The same year, he was cast in the Disney+ series Nautilus as Captain Youngblood.

 Collins-Levy performs on stage in his hometown of Melbourne.
-In 2021, he appeared in a performance of Lanford Wilson's Burn This at fortyfivedownstairs, in 2023 he portrayed Count Orlok in the Malthouse Theatre stage adaptation of Nosferatu, and he played Hamlet in 2024.
+In 2021, he appeared in a performance of Lanford Wilson's Burn This at fortyfivedownstairs, and in 2023 he portrayed Count Orlok in the Malthouse Theatre stage adaptation of Nosferatu.
+In 2024, he played the title role in Hamlet.
+A portrait of him in the role was a finalist for the 2026 Archibald Prize, winning the Packing Room Prize.